 A traitor, after the American who betrayed his country by trying to turn over West Point to the British.

-Personification of America, from the initials of a meatpacker in Troy, NY, which were stamped on crates of rations for the country’s soldiers.
+Personification of America, after the affectionate nickname of a meatpacker in Troy, NY, who shipped crates of rations for the country’s soldiers.

 Unbranded animal, or, independent person, after a Texas rancher who refused to brand his cattle.

 Public opinion poll, after the man who developed an interactive online polling methodology, which gained fame by predicting that Gov Mario Cuomo would lose his home state of New York to Bush.

 Person's signature, after the first signer of the Declaration of Independence.

 Submachine gun that became infamous during the Prohibition Era, used by both law enforcement officers and criminals, after its inventor; aka the 'Trench Sweeper', 'Chicago Typewriter', 'Chicago Piano'.

 Early electronic musical synthesizer capable of producing a wide range of sounds, after its inventor.

 Drink made of ginger ale and grenadine, after the young actress who starred in such movies as Little Miss Marker.

 45 caliber revolver, after the inventor and industrialist who made the mass production of the revolver commercially viable, by being one of the first to utilize an assembly line.